-We stock the largest range of temperate grasses in Victoria and South Australia and are major distributors for most Australian and many overseas seed companies including Agricom, TasGlobal Seeds, Vic Seeds, Seed Genetics International, Cropmark Seeds, Heritage Seeds, Pacific Seeds and PGG Wrightson Seeds.
+We stock the largest range of temperate grasses in Victoria, Tasmania and South Australia and are major distributors for most Australian and many overseas seed companies including Agricom, TasGlobal Seeds, Vic Seeds, Seed Genetics International, Cropmark Seeds, Heritage Seeds, Pacific Seeds and PGG Wrightson Seeds.
 We really are the 'One Stop Shop'.
 When purchasing seed SPS follow a strict quality control system, ensuring the end user receives the best quality seed we can provide.

 Stephen Pasture Seeds modern mixing and seed coating facility provides assistance in supplying the highest quality product to help farmers achieve their production outcomes.

 Our products are distributed and supplied throughout Victoria, Tasmania and South East South Australia via an extensive network of rural stores.
 However our well known advisers provide extensive technical advice direct to farmers.